Thanks to a generous grant from the National Science Foundation, FIUteach students are eligible to apply for the Robert Noyce Scholarship Program.

 Apply to the Scholarship Program

-Applications for the Spring 2023 semester are open to all eligible FIUteach students.
+Applications for the Fall 2023 semester are open to all eligible FIUteach students.

 Eligibility criteria for the FIUteach Noyce Scholarship include: